HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## What's your favorite comic book series?

-There are so many good ones, but narrowing it down to a few, I'd callout [Saga](https://www.goodreads.com/series/146415-saga) (by Brian K. Vaughan & Fiona Staples), [Monstress](https://www.goodreads.com/series/178016-monstress) (by Marjorie M. Liu & Sana Takeda), and [Fables](https://www.goodreads.com/series/54621-fables-the-deluxe-edition) (by Bill Willingham).
+There are so many good ones, but narrowing it down to a few I'd callout [Saga](https://www.goodreads.com/series/146415-saga) (by Brian K. Vaughan & Fiona Staples), [Monstress](https://www.goodreads.com/series/178016-monstress) (by Marjorie M. Liu & Sana Takeda), and [Fables](https://www.goodreads.com/series/54621-fables-the-deluxe-edition) (by Bill Willingham).